Night of Betrayal and Prayer

 The Story:

 Judas Iscariot was one of the twelve disciples of Jesus.
 He followed Jesus and listened to the things Jesus preached.
 Judas was Jesus’ friend at first, but then he decided he did not want to be Jesus’ friend.
-In fact, he decided he would do something very bad to Jesus.
+In fact, he did something very bad to Jesus.

-There were some other people that did not like Jesus.
+There were some other people who did not like Jesus.
 These men were leaders of God’s people, but they were not good leaders.
 They did not like that people listened to Jesus instead of them.
 They hated Jesus.
-They hated him so much that they wanted to kill him.
+They hated Him so much that they wanted to kill Him.

 When someone gives information to an enemy that causes their own friend to be in danger or get hurt, that is called BETRAYAL.
 So, for thirty pieces of silver, Judas “betrayed” Jesus.

-When Jesus was with his followers he told them something shocking.
-He told them that very soon ALL of them would leave him and that he would be alone.
-When he really needed friends, they would lose their faith.
+When Jesus was with His followers, He told them something shocking.
+He told them that ALL of them would leave Him very soon and that He would be alone.
+When He really needed friends, they would lose their faith.

 After this, Jesus and the disciples left and went to a place called Gethsemane.
 It was in a place where olive trees grew.

-Jesus asked Peter, James and John to come with him.
-When they got to a place where they could be alone, Jesus told Peter, James and John to wait and stand guard while he prayed by himself.
-“You should pray too,” Jesus said.
-“Bad things are going to happen and you will need courage to be good and do the right thing.”
+Jesus asked Peter, James and John to come with Him.
+When they got to a place where they could be alone, Jesus told Peter, James and John to wait and stand guard while He prayed by himself.
+“You should pray, too,” Jesus said.
+“Bad things are going to happen and you will need courage to obey God and do the right thing.”

-Jesus went back to his friends.
-They were not praying like he had told them to.
+Jesus went back to His friends.
+He had asked them to pray, but they were not praying.
 Guess what they were doing instead?
 They were sleeping.
 Jesus told them to wake up.

 Jesus went back and prayed two more times.
-Each time he told God that he would do what God wanted him to do.
-And each time he came back he found Peter, James and John sleeping.
+Each time He prayed, He told God that He would obey and do what God wanted.
+But sadly, each time He came back, Jesus found Peter, James, and John sleeping.
+This was a terribly difficult time for Jesus, but His friends did not even understand or stay awake and pray.

 “How will we know which man to arrest?” the people in the crowd asked Judas.

 “Jesus is my teacher.
 Just watch,” Judas said.
 “I will kiss Jesus.
-Then you will know which one to arrest” So Judas betrayed Jesus with a kiss on the cheek.
+Then you will know which one to arrest.”
+So Judas betrayed Jesus with a kiss.

 Jesus had known what would happen all along.